nitindhar7/photile/README.md

 - Documentation
 - CLI option to show version
+- Use log4r for logging
 - File validation for infile/outfile
 - More unit tests to ensure that all pipe permutations work
+- Sign gem on deploy

 * * *
 Copyright (c) 2013 Nitin Dhar.
 See [MIT-LICENSE](MIT-LICENSE) for details.